You are here

 To be eligible for Decoration Allowance, the veteran must be:

-- receiving disability pension (or would be receiving it if not for applicable offsetting provisions or a request to cancel the pension by the veteran), and
+- receiving disability compensation payment (or would be receiving it if not for applicable offsetting provisions or a request to cancel the pension by the veteran), and

 - the recipient of one or more eligible decorations.
 More →